IndexThePlanet/Logan/README.md

 All sequencing experiments from a December 2023 freeze of the SRA have been reconstructed and made available as unitigs and contigs as a v1 release of Logan.
 See the [Stats v1](Stats-v1.md) page for more details on this data.

+## v1.1 release

+All v1 contigs were recomputed to increase contiguity and fix spurious repetitions.
+See [Stats v1.1](Stats-v1.1.md) page for more details on this data.

 ## Data access

 See [Unitigs](Unitigs.md) and [Contigs](Contigs.md) pages.